AkashKanase05/SQL-data-warehouse-project/README.md

 # Data Warehouse Project

 Welcome to the **Data Warehouse** repository! 🚀
-This project demonstrates a comprehensive data warehousing, from building a data warehouse.
+This project demonstrates a comprehensive data warehousing, by building a data warehouse.
 Designed as a portfolio project, it highlights industry best practices in data engineering.

 ---
 ## 🏗️ Data Architecture